Addison Burkhardt: Biography

-Addison Burkhardt’s birth name was Abraham; he was the sixth of seven children of Ethel and Jacob Burkhardt, Russian Jews who immigrated to America in the late 1860s.
+Addison Burkhardt's birth name was Abraham; he was the sixth of seven children of Ethel and Jacob Burkhardt, Russian Jews who immigrated to America in the late 1860s.
 Abraham was born in Washington, D. C., but he was raised first in New York and then, after 1884, in Chicago.
 Jacob Burkhardt died on January 16, 1893, and by 1895 Abraham had left school to work for a law firm, studying at night to qualify for the bar.
 At the turn of the century he gave up that profession for the entertainment business and, using the forename Addison, scored his first successes in 1902.
 He kept the new name for the rest of his life.

 On January 8, 1907, Addison Burkhardt married Josephine Kasparek in Chicago; they had no children.
 Although much of his career was based in Chicago, Burkhardt had moved to New York before the marriage, and he continued to reside there until at least 1920.
 He traveled to Europe at least once, assessing and acquiring shows with the producer Mort Singer in 1912.

 He worked closely with his brothers Charles and Max, both of whom were in the entertainment business; for Charles he wrote sketches, and with Max he briefly opened his own publishing house in 1918.
-The publishing venture failed, and Burkhardt’s New York career began to wane; in 1923 he was recruited by Fox films and moved to California.
+The publishing venture failed, and Burkhardt's New York career began to wane; in 1923 he was recruited by Fox films and moved to California.

 In Los Angeles Burkhardt anglicized his name further by dropping the “d”; he had done so occasionally before, but with increasing regularity after the start of World War I. Under his new name (sometimes also “Burkhard”) Burkhart worked for Fox for a few years; then he wrote scripts and adaptations for Warner Brothers and RKO, continuing to write and revise stage work occasionally.
 After 1932 his health declined, and Burkhart was in retirement at his death.
+He was found dead in his Los Angeles apartment on January 25, 1937, the apparent victim of influenza.died of influenza.